Data Security & Encryption Boundaries in DSCSA Serialization Pipelines

 def validate_boundary(payload: dict) -> bool:

-"""Ensures cryptographic boundaries are enforced before persistence."""
+"""Verify that cryptographic boundary fields are present before persistence."""

-required_fields = {"encrypted_key", "nonce", "ciphertext"}
+required = {"encrypted_key", "nonce", "ciphertext"}

-return required_fields.issubset(payload.keys())
+return required.issubset(payload.keys())

 if __name__ == "__main__":